Twin Cities Marathon: History

+In 1992, the Twin Cities Marathon switched from having a combination of lemon-lime and orange Exceed sports drink to lemon Exceed sports drink.

+In 1998, the Twin Cities Marathon used ChampionChip timing chips for the first time after seeing them being successfully used at the St. Patrick's Day Human Race in March of that year.

-A slight kerfuffle occurred in 2004 when Irina Permitina finished first for the women, but unofficial results showed her finishing with a time of 2:26:53.
-Permitina, who was back in Minnesota after having been trampled at the start of Grandma's Marathon in June, was sure that the time was incorrect.
-Officials corroborated the four official timing devices to find that her time was indeed incorrect—she had actually run a 2:26:50.7—which was three-tenths of a second faster than the previous record set by fellow Russian Zinaida Semenova in 2001.
+In 2004, when Irina Permitina finished first for the women, unofficial results showed her finishing with a time of 2:26:53.
+Permitina, who was back in Minnesota after having been trampled at the start of Grandma's Marathon in June, believed that the time was incorrect.
+Officials corroborated the four official timing devices to find that her time was actually 2:26:50.7—which was three-tenths of a second faster than the previous record set by fellow Russian, Zinaida Semenova, in 2001.
 However, marathon race officials round the tenth of a second up to the nearest second, so the time was ruled a tie with the previous record.
-Permitina submitted a protest, but was moot—the women's course record for the Twin Cities marathon is held by two female runners.
+Permitina submitted a protest, but was denied, the women's course record for the Twin Cities marathon is held by two female runners.

-In 2006, Oakton, Virginia resident Jacob Frey ran, finishing eighth in 2:20:09 (just behind Minnesota resident Jason Lehmkuhle).
-Frey would represent the United States in the 2007 Pan American Games Marathon and place fourth.
-He eventually moved to Minneapolis and in 2017 become mayor.
+Tim Pawlenty ran the 2004 Twin Cities Marathon, finishing with a time of 3 hours, 57 minutes, and 52 seconds becoming the first sitting governor to run the race.

-2008 marked the first year that one of the events hosted a USATF championship.
+2007 marked the first year that one of the events hosted a USATF championship.
 Both the 10 mile race as well as the marathon have been US championships.
 The years that the races serve as championships, prize money is increased and the field is much deeper.
+USATF picked the 2009 Twin Cities Marathon to serve as its women's national marathon championship race.

+In 2015, Black Lives Matter organizers in Saint Paul, Minnesota planned to disrupt the Twin Cities Marathon to protest a Saint Paul Police Department officer who used excessive force when arresting 15-year old Tyree Tucker at a church picnic.
+The plan proved polarizing, and Minnesota Governor Mark Dayton offered protesters a gubernatorial meeting instead of disrupting the marathon.
+Saint Paul Mayor Chris Coleman likewise planned to meet with protest organizers while vowing any effort to disrupt the marathon would result in arrests.
+On October 1, 2015, Black Lives Matter and Mayor Coleman announced the protest would take place but would not disrupt the marathon.

+In 2016, with the demolition of the Metrodome and construction of U.S. Bank Stadium runners were no longer able to use the stadium to stay warm and use the bathrooms before the race.

 2017 marked the first time that the 10 mile race (TC10) had more entrants (12,484) than the marathon (9,851).